sanyam-singhal/SearchUpp/README.md

    - Access past searches from the History page
    - Click on any past search to view details
    - Navigate through your research history

+3. **Customize Settings**:
+   - Configure API keys and search parameters
+   - Customize the theme to your preference
+   - Modify LLM system instructions for content summarization
+   - Adjust the number of search results

 ## 🎛️ Configuration